pranigopu/pranigopu.github.io/docs/philosophy/ethics/nature-of-morality.md

 **NOTE 2**: _I would argue that a truly moral person who, through the pursuit of his own life, has achieved moral and practical integrity, will not be psychologically unaffected by his own violation of his morals, due to the internalisation of his values (which is vital to the sustainable, consistent pursuit of values).
 If someone is psychologically unaffected by one's own immorality, that is the opposite of a life-affirming sign, because it points to a deficiency in one's integrity, and hence, one's capacity to pursue life as a whole._

-# The primary focus of morality & true egoism
+# The primary focus of morality and true egoism
 Morality is not drawn from the fear of bad consequences but from the pursuit of life and happiness; the fear of bad consequences, if any, is only a derivation and not the basis of morality.
 Morality does not say primarily, "You should not cheat, steal, murder, etc." but rather, "If you want to live well, do this."
 As a derivative necessity, yes, do not do immoral or evil things, but this is a derivation and not the core.
 The "constraints" are a part of the requirements for success in your pursuit of life and happiness — you can ignore them if you do not care to be successful in your pursuit.
 Again, it boils down to the fundamental choice of whether to pursue life (i.e. life as a volitional being) or not; it is your choice and only yours to make.
 Long story short, you can choose your goal, but you cannot choose the facts and principles needed to achieve that goal, because if your goal is a goal in reality, then its requirements for success are objective and hence absolute (albeit contextual, as any truth).
 Morality arises from the choice to pursue one's own life as a volitional being, which means life lived long-range, valuing both the actual and the potential of one's existence.
 If you choose this goal — which is the only pro-reality goal you can choose — there are objective and absolute values, virtues and principles you must uphold to succeed.
 If you do so, you are an egoist in the true sense, since it is your self and your life — as they are in fact, i.e, objectively — that are your highest values.
 When you are not concerned with your objective interests, you are concerned — fundamentally — with something apart from your own self and existence; that is not selfish.

 # Self-interest as moral